Till Geochemistry and Lithogeochemical Exploration for Concealed KimberlitesKelvin Lake, Northwest Territories

 Discovery Tools for Buried Copper Deposits in the Atacama Desert, ChileAtacama Desert, Chile

 Porphyry copper deposits and their associated supergene enrichments are key mineral exploration targets.
-The Andes is well-endowed with large high-grade porphyry copper ore bodies.
-In the past, most discoveries had outcropping ore or alteration, ancient mine workings or near-mine brownfields drilling.
-Some recent discoveries were made through the Miocene and younger Atacama piedmont desert gravels, either from pattern drilling within known mineralized clusters or along structural corridors.
-These gravels present a major challenge to ongoing exploration efforts—no significant methodological breakthroughs have been achieved for this specific location prior to this study.
+The Atacama region of the Andean Mountains of Chile are well-endowed with large high-grade porphyry copper ore bodies.
+Traditionally, most discoveries had outcropping mineralization or alteration, ancient mine workings or near-mine brownfields drilling.
+More recent discoveries have been made through the Miocene and younger piedmont desert gravels, either from pattern drilling within known mineralized clusters or along structural corridors.
+These Atacama gravels present a major challenge to ongoing exploration efforts—no significant methodological breakthroughs had been achieved prior to this study.

-This MDRU research project is supported by an industry consortium of AngloAmerican plc, QPX Chile and First Quantum Minerals Ltd. and is carried out as part of MDRU's Exploration Geochemistry Initiative.
+This MDRU research project was supported by an industry consortium of AngloAmerican plc, QPX Chile and First Quantum Minerals Ltd. and is carried out as part of MDRU's Exploration Geochemistry Initiative.

 Protected: Seeing through Chilcotin basalts: the geochemical signal of what is hidden underneathCentral BC

 In central British Columbia, rock units prospective for porphyry and other styles of base and precious metal mineralization are covered by extensive regions of barren Neogene basalt flows, most importantly the Miocene to Pleistocene Chilcotin Group.
 Effective exploration of targets covered by Chilcotin Group basalts is difficult because of the masking effect these basalts have in interpreting geophysical data (e.g., high magnetic susceptibility) and hindering development of regional stream and lake sediment geochemical anomalies.